 Understanding the variety of emotions we can experience is key to self-regulation.
 Psychologists have identified a wide range of emotions, but there are six primary ones that are universally experienced by people across cultures: happiness, sadness, fear, anger, surprise, and disgust.

 Happiness is a positive emotion that is often associated with satisfaction, contentment, and pleasure.
 Sadness, a negative emotion, often arises from experiences of loss, disappointment, or frustration.
 Fear is an emotional response to perceived danger or threat.
 Anger usually results from being offended or wronged.
 Surprise can be a reaction to an unexpected event and can be positive or negative.
 Disgust is often a response to something perceived as unpleasant or offensive.
+Sorting out all these factors can lead to emotional growth.

 While these are the primary emotions, it’s important to note that our emotional palette is diverse and complex.
 We also experience secondary or blended emotions, such as excitement (a blend of surprise and happiness), guilt (a mix of fear and regret), or contempt (a blend of anger and disgust).